maryammagy/maryammagy.github.io/_pages/personallife.md

   - /resume
 ---

-I was born in Shiraz, Iran
+I was born in Shiraz, Iran (to be updated)